Tierra Roja Copper Project - Peru

 Discovery

-Tierra Roja project covers 1,870 hectares, where the core of the property hosts an 800 meter diameter circular anomaly with wide-spread ferruginous, sulphate soil crust developed over strong clay, sericite and silica alteration.
-In arid climates sulphate crusts can indicate underlying porphyry copper mineralization.
+Tierra Roja project covers 3,670 hectares, where the core of the property hosts an 800 meter diameter circular anomaly with wide-spread ferruginous, sulphate soil crust developed over strong clay, sericite and silica alteration.
+In arid climates sulphate crusts can indicate underlying copper mineralization.
 The presence suggests that sulfide oxidation and leaching have occurred, which may point to deeper copper enrichment zones.

 The rusty clay sulphate crust present at Tierra Roja is a few meters thick and largely hides the underlying copper oxide mineralization.
 The property optionor, Mr. Montoya, a Peruvian geologist with over 50 years field experience, including senior positions with copper companies: Asarco Inc (Central America, Chile), Lowell Mineral Exploration (Chile, Peru), TVX Gold (Peru, Mexico) and Minsur (Peru), recognized the remote colour anomaly and the significance of the sulphate crust and staked the project.
 Mr. Montoya cut road access with a bulldozer, breaking the ferruginous sulphate crust, and exposing widespread oxide copper mineralization covering an area of 800m x 600m.